firefly-oss/lib-common-client/README.md

 ## 📄 License

+This library is developed and maintained by **Firefly Software Solutions Inc** and is released under the Apache License 2.0.

-Copyright 2025 Firefly Software Solutions Inc
+**Copyright © 2025 Firefly Software Solutions Inc**

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.